Nevern, St Brynach Church & Cross

 The Nevern Cross

-Though much older than the Vitialanus and Maglocunus stones, the most impressive historic feature at Nevern is the great 10th-11th century cross standing in the churchyard, sometimes known as the Great Cross of St Brynach.
-The cross stands 13 feet high, and is among the finest carved crosses in Wales, if not all of Britain.
+Though not as old as the Vitialanus and Maglocunus stones, the most impressive historical feature at Nevern is the great 10th-century cross standing in the churchyard, sometimes known as the Great Cross of St Brynach.
+The Nevern Cross stands 13 feet high, and is among the finest carved crosses in Wales, if not all of Britain.
 The cross is carved with intricate knotwork, ringwork, Greek swastikas, and geometric patterns.

-The cross is made from local dolerite stone, in 2 pieces, with a wheel-head cros joined to a shaft with a mortise and tenon joint.
+The cross is made from local dolerite stone, in 2 pieces, with a wheel-head cross joined to a shaft with a mortise and tenon joint.
 The shaft tapers towards the top and has a stepped base.
 On the front of the shaft is inscribed the Latin letters H/AN/.EH, the meaning of which is unclear.
 On the reverse are the letters DNS, probably an abbreviation for the Latin Dominus, or Lord.

 A local tradition clings to the cross; every year on 7 April, the feast day of St Brynach, the villagers would gather at the cross, and wait until the first cuckoo of the year would arrive back from Africa, land atop the cross, and sing to announce the coming of spring.

 Aside from the famous cross, the churchyard contains ancient yews lining the path.
 One is known as 'The Bleeding Yew', for the dark red resin that drips from a wound on the trunk.
-A legend associated with the Bleeding Yew says that a monk was hung from the tree for a crime he did not commit.
-With his final breath the monk vowed that the tree would bleed for eternity as a reminder of his innocence.
-Another tale says that the tree will bleed until the castle on the hill (Never Castle) is occupied once more by a Welshman.
+A legend associated with the Bleeding Yew says that a monk was hanged from the tree for a crime he did not commit.
+With his final breath, the monk vowed that the tree would bleed for eternity as a reminder of his innocence.
+Another tale says that the tree will bleed until the castle on the hill (Nevern Castle) is occupied once more by a Welshman.

 A short walk uphill from the church leads you to the remains of Nevern Castle, a motte and bailey fortification begun by the Welsh but captured and rebuilt by the Norman lord Robert FitzMartin in the early 12th century.